Google My Business Gets an Upgrade

 - From the menu, click Info and then click Add profile Short Name.

 - Now, enter your Short Name, which can be up to 32 characters.
-(If your name isn’t available, you’ll see an error message while will prompt you to choose a different name.)
+(If your name isn’t available, you’ll see an error message which will prompt you to choose a different name.)

 - Click Apply.
 Your Short Name will show as pending, but when it’s ready, it’ll eventually show up on your Business Profile.